geostreams/geostreams-helm/README.md

 Launches the geostreams API container and a postgresql instance.
 Depends on bitnami postgresql helm chart.

-Start with `helm install geostreams .`.
+Start with `helm upgrade --install geostreams .`.

 Stop with `helm uninstall geostreams`.